johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/guards.md

 ## Unknown Data

 Sometimes, you may want to defer the validation of the parsed value until later.
-In these instances, use either of these
+In these instances, use `isUnknown`:
-functions:

 - `isUnknown`—always returns `true`, which means that the parsed value will be of type `unknown`.
-- `isJsonValue`—validates that the parsed value is of type `JsonValue`, which is a type that describes any JSON-serializable data.

 ```ts
 /* {